AIBO: ERS-31x (Latte and Macaron)

 The ERS-31x models had an "AIBO's heart" slogan.
 The original production design illustrator was Katsura Moschino.
 The price was 98,000 yen or US$950.

-The "Latte" (ERS-311) is an off-white/cream color and is considered the "friendly" model.
-The "Macaron" (ERS-312) is mostly black with cream accents and is considered the "naughty" model.
+The "Latte" (ERS-311) is an off-white/cream color with purple eyes and is considered the "friendly" model.
+The "Macaron" (ERS-312) is mostly black with cream accents and blue eyes and is considered the "naughty" model.
 The "Pug" (ERS-31L) is the least common of the three and was $200 cheaper.
+The ERS-31L has the same body shape but a different face design and is a light brown color.
 The 31x series dogs are considered to look like a bichon puppy or a bear cub.

 ERS 31xB

-These models are aesthetically identical to the ERS-311 and ERS-312 and feature Bluetooth connection to a handheld viewer (Japan only) which would "translate Aibos thoughts and feelings into text" and enable the handler to play games with them.
+These models are aesthetically identical to the ERS-311 and ERS-312 and feature Bluetooth connection to a handheld viewer (released only in Japan) which would "translate Aibos thoughts and feelings into text" and enable the handler to play games with them.

 Third generation models (7Mx)

 The ERS-7 and its successive iterations were the third generation of AIBO robots and the final ones released before the product line's 2006 discontinuation.
 They were first sold in 2003 and priced between $1500 and $2000.
 It has been estimated that ERS-7 sold 15,000 units of each variant, M1 to M3, for a total of 45,000 units.
+The ERS-7M1 was released only in white, the ERS-7M2 was released in white and black, and the ERS-7M3 was released in white, black, and champagne brown.

 Fourth generation models

 ERS-1000

-The ERS-1000 was the first AIBO model in the product line's revival, released in January 2018.
+The ERS-1000 was the first aibo model in the product line's revival, released in January 2018.
 It is equipped with an LTE SIM card to support interaction and learning via cloud computing, requiring a persistent Internet connection to function fully.
 This model has a less-robotic and "cuter" appearance than other models.
 The ERS-1000 can recognize up to 100 faces, responds to over 50 voice commands, and can learn a customizable trick.
 It sold for about $3,000.